planttheidea/react-parm/README.md

   render() {
     return (
       <SomeOtherComponent ref={createElementRef(this, "element")}>
-        Let's find the DOM node!
+        We found the DOM node!
       </SomeOtherComponent>
     );
   }